I have been tagged a couple times now so here goes:

 6. What’s your favorite genre?

-Oh, I am a genre whore.
-I’ll do anything.
+Oh, I am a genre lover and I’ll do anything with a genre.
 Wait, you don’t even have to pay me, so that means……

 7. What writers have inspired you the most in your career and why?